SHUBB

 Either is correct.
 Users are divided about 50-50, with perhaps a slight edge going to the "from above" users.
 Personally, I use mine from below because it feels more like my hand covering the strings. more...

-Does the partial capo come in nickel?
-In black chrome?
-Deluxe?
+Does the partial capo come in other finishes besides brass?

 Is there a model of capo that will fit my bass guitar?

-Do you have a capo for an extra-wide neck ?
+Do you make a capo for an extra-wide neck ?